Asthma is extremely common. Millions of people have exercised induced, allergy induced, or just plain old asthma.

 How Much Premium Will You Pay When You Have Asthma?

-With asthma, the underwriters will classify your condition into various categories such as mild, moderate, or severe.
+With asthma, the underwriters will classify your pre existing health condition into various categories such as mild, moderate, or severe.
 These categories are based upon the medications that you take, as well as how debilitating the condition is to you.

 If you have severe asthma, you may have even more frequent hospitalization occurrences, as well as more frequent asthma attacks and more difficulty in breathing between the attacks.
 You will also likely be using “third line” medications such as a continuous use of either injected or oral steroids.

 For those who have mild asthma, you might grab a standard rate – and in some cases, there are instances where extremely healthy individuals have been able to qualify for a preferred rate.
 As long as your asthma is controlled, you can secure a standard rate.

 Otherwise, a Substandard rating is more likely and you will be looking at high-risk life insurance rates.
 Those who suffer from severe asthma are typically rated on a case by case basis, but are usually rated as a Substandard as well.

 How To Get The Best Life Insurance Rate Possible